 One question at the heart of the life extension movement has to do with the effects of different forms of Vitamin B3 on the aging process.

 Aging is related, at least in some respects, to declining levels of a beneficial compound called NAD in the body.
 When we’re young, we have lots of NAD.
-As we age, the supplies of NAD go down.
+As we age, our ability to produce and utilize NAD goes down.

-So you can’t just take more NAM and hope it will slow down the aging process.
-It will increase your NAD levels, but as it builds up in your cells it will start jamming up your sirtuins.
+So –– according to Dr. Sinclair –– you can’t just take more NAM and assume that it will slow down the aging process.
+It will definitely increase your NAD levels, but as it builds up in your cells it may also start actively inhibiting SIRT1 activities –– the opposite of what we want, since the sirtuins are involved with DNA repair and other essential cellular processes that protect us against some of the problems associated with aging.

 “Since the finding that NAM exerts feedback inhibition to the sirtuin reactions, NAM has been widely used as an inhibitor in the studies where SIRT1, a key member of sirtuins, may have a role in certain cell physiology.